What Does CBD Stand For?

 CBD is an abbreviation of the word cannabidiol.
 Cannabidiol is a cannabinoid.
 Cannabinoids are a class of chemical compounds that behave in a similar fashion to neurotransmitters in the body.
 Ok, cannabinoids like CBD are similar to neurotransmitters but what do those do?

 The cannabioids don’t only exist in hemp, they also exist within the human body.
 All vertebrates produce cannabinoids.
 We refer to these cannabinoids found within the body as endocannabinoids.

 These endocannabinoids share a similar structure to the cannabinoids found in hemp - including CBD.
 Therefore, they have the ability to act within the systems of the human body.
 The ECS exists throughout all 11 major physiological systems of the body and plays a major role in health.

 What does the endocannabinoid system do?

 First, it helps encourage the body's systems to work together and in turn create homeostasis.
-The majority of health supplements work to return the body to a state of homeostasis.
+The majority of health products work to return the body to a state of homeostasis.
 Subsequently, in this state all of the body’s needs are met and it can function properly.

 As a result of this, many doctors and scientists believe that CBD holds promise in creating a radical shift in the way we view human health and wellness.

 How Can I Benefit From Taking CBD?

 Cannabinoids like CBD help establish homeostasis in the body, but what does that look like?
 What are the actual effects?

 CBD Promotes Mental Health

 Cannabidiol or CBD acts as a 5-HT1A agonist.
 An agonist is a substance that creates a response when it interacts with a receptor.2

 5-HT1A is a type of serotonin receptor.
 Hence, when a chemical binds to it, it can cause a change to occur somewhere in the body.
 5-HT1A receptors modulate mood, social behavior, appetite, memory, and sexual desire.